MChenCS/GHS-Python-Y9/README.md

 1. Browse the folders for each topic or lesson.
 2. Open the relevant Python files to review code solutions.
 3. Use the code as a reference for your own learning and practice.

-## Contributing

-If you have suggestions or improvements, feel free to submit a pull request.

 ---